-Foam aims to provide a soft, comfortable sleeping surface that can help relieve pressure and pain.
+Foam aims to provide a soft, comfortable sleeping surface that can help relieve pressure and pain, according to a 2015 study.
 Foam can also help isolate motion, so many couples prefer foam mattresses when one partner moves around a lot and the other is easily woken up.

 According to Eight Sleep customer support, all three Pods fall into the medium firmness range, but they do have a slightly different feel.
 The basic Pod feels the firmest, while the Pro Max feels the softest.
 The Pro lies in the middle.

 Keep in mind, though, that while the Pro Max might feel a little softer than the other two, it still isn’t considered a soft or plush mattress.
 Some reviewers found these mattresses uncomfortably firm, so that’s something to keep in mind if you prefer a soft bed.

 Still, sleep needs differ from person to person, and you might find a medium-firm mattress too soft or too hard.
 It’s most important to find a mattress that feels right to you.

 Health check technology

 The Pro and Pro Max both offer a feature called Daily Health Check.
 This technology uses data from the sleep and heart rate variability tracking functions in the Pro and Pro Max mattresses to give you updates about these biometrics.